 How it works...

-In step 1, you create a variable to hold the FQDN of the host.
+In step 1, you create a variable to hold the fully qualified domain name (FQDN) of the host.
 This step creates no output.

 In step 2, you use Get-DNSClientServerAddress to get the IP addresses of the DNS servers you (or DHCP) has configured on the host.
 The output looks like this: